Heytea: Food safety issues

+As Heytea continued to expand, multiple outlets were successively reported for food safety issues.
+Between December 2018 and June 2019, a period of six months, the company was reported to have been involved in four separate sanitation incidents.

+On 4 December 2018, a customer at the Shanghai HKRI Taikoo Hui outlet of Heytea reported finding a suspected “transparent finger cot”–like foreign object in their drink.
+The company subsequently responded that no similar transparent items were used in its packaging, staff attire, or utensils, and suggested that the issue may have been caused during delivery by an “unregulated errand runner.”

 In 2019, a report found that 10 brands of pearl milk tea, including Heytea, contained caffeine at an average level of 258 mg/kg.
 Each cup of Heytea's milk tea was estimated to contain an amount of caffeine comparable to 3.5 cans of Red Bull.

 In the same year, a pregnant woman in Suzhou reported finding a fly in a drink purchased at the Heytea store in Yuanrong.
 After unsuccessful negotiations with the company, she appealed to the media and regulatory authorities.
 On May 31, local authorities closed the Yuanrong store due to internal hygiene issues.
 On the same day, another Heytea location in Suzhou was also closed for similar hygiene violations.

-Additionally, a supervision inspection at a Heytea store in Xiamen found excessive water on the kitchen floor, improperly stored fruits and containers with an ATP index (measured using ATP bioluminescence, a rapid method to assess organic matter and microbial contamination on surfaces, indicating potential food safety risks)) significantly exceeding the prescribed standard.
+Additionally, a supervision inspection at a Heytea store in Xiamen found excessive water on the kitchen floor, improperly stored fruits and containers with an ATP index (measured using ATP bioluminescence, a rapid method to assess organic matter and microbial contamination on surfaces, indicating potential food safety risks) significantly exceeding the prescribed standard.